Sense HAT Introduction

 matrix.

-It’s time to create actual drawing function, as an argument we will take our track
+It’s time to create an actual drawing function, as an argument we will take our track

 matrix.